Cultures and Religions: Muslims, Jews, Christians in Southern Europe

 Prerequisite: open to all language levels; taught in English.

 Course Objective: This course will analyze the period of coexistence among the three religions and how this situation was crucial in the creation not only of the Medieval Kingdoms but also of the modern nation of Spain.
-Historic, artistic, politic, economic, religious, musical and even gastronomical parameters will be used for a better understanding of Al-Andalus from both a theoretical and daily life level perspective.
-The course will also focus on the present situation to comprehend the reflection in our society of the multiculturally complex society that Al-Andalus was.
+Historic, artistic, politic, economic, religious, musical and even gastronomical parameters will be used for a better understanding of Al-Andalus from both a theoretical and daily life perspective.
+The course will also focus on the present situation to comprehend the multicultural complexity of Al-Andalus society.

 - Geographic locations in Spain